TomasEkeli/globber/readme.md

 application called "globber" that takes a glob pattern and returns the files that match in the current directory.

+## how to get the app

+it's over there under "releases" - click that and download the exe. it's not a virus, i made it myself just now. don't trust me? download the code and build it yourself.

 ## how to build

 download the code and buid it (you need the [dotnet sdk](https://dotnet.microsoft.com/download))